-- The USCG will not accept the MED mark of conformity in lieu of USCG approval numbers on U.S. flag ships.
-Instead, the MRA provides a means to obtain USCG approval for eligible products from EC or EEA EFTA notified bodies. - Equipment that receives a USCG approval number from a European Notified Body under the MRA can be installed onboard a US flag vessel where applicable. - Equipment that receives the mark of conformity from the USCG under the MRA can be installed where applicable onboard a European flag vessel of a country that is a member of the EC or the EEA EFTA. - A manufacturer having the MED mark of conformity will make application for USCG approval to the notified body that issued the MED certificates authorizing the mark of conformity or they can apply to the USCG and receive a certificate under the MRA. - A manufacturer having a USCG approval will make application for the MED mark of conformity to the Coast Guard or can cancel the current USCG approval and apply for an approval of the product from a European Notified Body under the MRA.
+- A manufacturer having a UK or European mark of conformity will make application for USCG approval to the UK Approval Body or European Notified Body that issued the certificates authorizing the mark of conformity or they can apply to the USCG and receive a certificate under the MRA. - A manufacturer having a USCG approval will make application for the UK and/or European mark of conformity to the Coast Guard or can cancel the current USCG approval and apply for an approval of the product from a UK Approval Body or European Notified Body under the MRA.